wedesoft/www.wedesoft.de/_posts/2024-09-26-jolt-physics-engine.md

 In 2022 Jorrit Rouwe released [JoltPhysics][1] which is a physics engine for 3D rigid objects also using sequential impulses.
 His GDC 2022 talk [Architecting Jolt Physics for Horizon Forbidden West][10] refers to Erin Catto's talk and discusses various performance optimisations developed in Jolt Physics.

-In the following I have tested a few base cases of rigid body physics with the Jolt Physics library.
+In the following I have provided a few **Jolt physics example programs** to demonstrate some capabilities of the physics engine.

 #### Installing Jolt